 Motorized Brush vs. Air-Powered Brush

-Air-powered brushes use low-voltage power to move the air and suction debris through a small tube.
+- Air-powered brushes use low-voltage power to move the air and suction debris through a small tube.
 So, air-powered brushes use suction to control the brush.
-This takes some of the suction power away from the cleaning of your RV carpets.
-These are best for hard floors and short carpets.
+This reduces some of the suction power available for cleaning your RV carpets and are best suited to hard floors and short carpets.

-When a motor is responsible for spinning the brush, suction is not impacted.
-Motorized brushes are more commonly found in upright models and are best for higher pile carpets (with longer fibers), like those found in some luxury motorhomes.
+- When a motor is responsible for spinning the brush, suction is not impacted.
+Motorized brushes are more commonly found in upright models and are best suited for higher-pile carpets (with longer fibers), such as those found in some luxury motorhomes.

 What Are the Best RV Vacuum Cleaners?